Recovering From a Relationship With a Narcissist – Heal The Wounds Within

 Looking in from the outside, it’s almost hard to see why anyone would fall for a narcissist.

 After all, they are incredibly selfish, obviously self-obsessed and don’t deal with criticism well, right?
-The relationship didn’t start that way though.
+The interaction didn’t start that way though.

-Once you become invested in the relationship however, the facade begins to fall away.
+Once you become invested in this, however, the facade begins to fall away.
 It begins subtly, a snide comment here, a small criticism there.

 Little “snips” that carry the appearance of reasonable criticism but are lightly dipped in venom.